A B\"uchi-Elgot-Trakhtenbrot theorem for automata with MSO graph storage: MSO Graph Storage Types

 Clearly, for given graphs $g_1,g_2\in \cG_{\Sigma,\Gamma}$ there is at least one pair graph $h$ in~$\cP\cG_{\Sigma,\Gamma}$ such that $\pair(h)=(g_1,g_2)$, but in general there are many such pair graphs, because there is no restriction on the $\Gamma$-edges between the components $V_1$ and $V_2$ of~$h$.
 These ``intermediate'' edges can be used to model the (eventual) similarity between $g_1$ and $g_2$, and allow the description of this similarity by means of an MSO-logic formula to be satisfied by $h$.

 A relation $R\subseteq \cG_{\Sigma,\Gamma}\times \cG_{\Sigma,\Gamma}$ is \emph{MSO-expressible} if there are an alphabet $\Delta$ and an MSO-definable set of pair graphs $H\subseteq \cP\cG_{\Sigma,\Gamma\cup\Delta}$ such that $\rel(H)=R$.
 The alphabet $\Delta$ allows the intermediate edges to carry arbitrary finite information, whenever that is necessary.
-We will prove in Section~\ref{sec:msogratra} that all MSO graph transductions (in the sense of~\cite[Chapter~7]{coueng12}) are MSO-expressible.
+We will prove in Section~\ref{sec:msogratra} that all MSO graph transductions (in the sense of~\cite[Chapter~7]{coueng12}) are MSO-expressible, using the ``duplicate names'' of those transductions as elements of $\Delta$.
 In fact, the notion of MSO-expressibility is inspired by the ``origin semantics'' of MSO graph transductions (see, e.g., \cite{boj14,bojdavguipen17,bosmuspenpup18}; pair graphs generalize the ``origin graphs'' of \cite{bojdavguipen17}).

 \begin{example}\rm As a very simple example, let $\Sigma=\{*\}$ and $\Gamma=\{\gamma\}$, and let $C=\{\edgr(\gamma^n)\mid n\in\nat\}$ be the set of all string graphs over $(\Sigma,\Gamma)$.
-We show that the identity on $C$ is MSO-expressible by a formula $\phi$ such that $L(\phi)\subseteq \cP\cG_{\Sigma,\Gamma}$ (thus, $\Delta=\emptyset$).
-The set $H=L(\varphi)$ consists of all graphs $h$ over $(\Sigma,\Gamma\cup\{\nu\})$ such that
+We show that the identity on $C$ is MSO-expressible by a formula~$\phi$ such that $\LL(\phi)\subseteq \cP\cG_{\Sigma,\Gamma}$ (thus, $\Delta=\emptyset$).
+The set $H=\LL(\varphi)$ consists of all graphs $h$ over $(\Sigma,\Gamma\cup\{\nu\})$ such that